Running to You (Running #1)

 Likes:

--much better than the first book
+-much better than the first book-better dialogue

 -characters were not bad